da99/mksh_setup/README.md

 Guidelines
 =========

-Once I start "sourcing" other files that I wrote, then it's a sign I need to use Crystal.
+* Once I start "sourcing" other files that I wrote, then it's a sign I need to use Crystal.

+* `local +x PATH` -- Don't use this because it sets PATH to an NULL string for sub/child processes.

 TODO:
 ===========